jrfnl/clearPHP/rules/use-smart-autoload.md

 <!-- PHP Manual -->
 # Use Smart Autoload

-When it was introduced, class autoloading was build around the function `__autoload`.
-When this function is defined, PHP will use it to search for classes definitions if such a definition is missing.
+When it was introduced, class autoloading was build around the function `__autoload()`.
+When this function is defined, PHP will use it to search for class definitions if such a definition is missing.

 ```php
 <?php